sfomuseum/go-sfomuseum-aircraft/README.md

 # go-sfomuseum-aircraft

-Go package for working with aircraft, in an SFO Museum context.
+Go package for working with aircraft, in a SFO Museum context.

 ## Tools